mhbenabda/deep-learning-optoacoustic-reconstruction/README.md

 # Deep Learning for Optoacoustic Image Reconstruction

-A deep learning approach for real-time optoacoustic (photoacoustic) image reconstruction using U-Net architecture, with FPGA deployment capability for accelerated inference.
+A deep learning approach for real-time optoacoustic (photoacoustic) image reconstruction using U-Net architecture, with FPGA deployment capability on Kria K260 for accelerated inference.

 ## Overview